jremes-foss/universities-api-wrapper/README.md

 docker exec -it CONTAINER_ID bash
 ```

-This will land you in a shell in Docker container which allows you to use the library.
+This will land you in a shell in Docker container which allows you to use the library for testing purposes.

 ### PyPI installation